• Skip to main content

 Baker's Timeline

-Here is an example of a schedule you can use to make this blueberry lemon sourdough bread.
+Here is an example of a schedule you can use to make this lemon blueberry sourdough bread.

 • 8:00 PM (Night Before): Feed your starter.